arangodb/arangodb/Documentation/Books/Manual/Downgrading/README.md

     process and before the upgrade

-one possible option to downgrade could be to export the data from the new ArangoDB version using the tool _arangoexport_ and reimport them using the tool _arangoimport_ in the old version (after having installed and started it on a clean data directory).
+one possible option to downgrade could be to export the data from the new ArangoDB version using the tool _arangoexport_ and reimport it using the tool _arangoimport_ in the old version (after having installed and started it on a clean data directory).
 This method will require some manual work to recreate the structure of your collections and your indices - but it might still help you solving an otherwise challenging situation.